Queue-Fair/react/README.md

 - The definition of QueueScreen has been added, including a QueueFairWebView with the necessary configuration and listener properties.
 - We have added functions to reset Adapter (Preference) and WebView (Cookie) peristent storage.
 This is purely to help you test, and would not be present in a production app.
 - The launching of the Protected Screen has been moved to a function, and a function to launch the Queue Screen has been created.
-- A QueueFairListener object exists, that has a placeholder for the navigation stack and implementations of the various listener methods needed by the SDK.
+- A QueueFairListener object exists, that has a placeholder for the navigation stack and implementations of the various listener methods needed by the Adapter and WebView.
 Toasts will be shown every time a Listener method is called, but you wouldn't show them in a production app.
 The library files QueueFairWebView.js and QueueFairAdapter.js don't use Toasts.
 - A QueueFairConfig object exists, which you need to modify with your account system name and queue system name from the Queue-Fair Portal.
 - We have some additional import statements to make the various system components accessible to the app.